Beuterei/open-ai-phoenix-bot/README.md

 ## About The Project

-A Discord test bot to have some fun with [OpenAI](https://openai.com/)
+A Discord test bot to have some fun with [OpenAI](https://openai.com/).

+The name `phoenix` comes from OpenAI itself.
+I just asked it :)

 <!-- GETTING STARTED -->